Rococo: Etymology

-The word rococo was first used as a humorous variation of the word rocaille by Pierre-Maurice Quays (1777–1803).
-Rocaille was originally a method of decoration utilizing pebbles, seashells, and cement, which from the Renaissance had often been used to decorate grottoes and fountains.
-In the late 17th and early 18th century, rocaille became the term for a decorative motif that appeared in the late Louis XIV style in the form of a seashell interlaced with acanthus leaves.
-In 1736, the designer and jeweler Jean Mondon published the Premier Livre de forme rocquaille et cartel, a collection of designs for ornaments of furniture and interior decoration.
-It was the first appearance in print of the term rocaille to designate the style.
-The carved or moulded seashell motif was combined with palm leaves or twisting vines to decorate doorways, furniture, wall panels, and other architectural elements.
+The word rococo is a satirical derivation of the French word rocaille, coined by the Neoclassical painter Pierre-Maurice Quays (1777–1803).
+Historically, rocaille referred to a method of decorating grottoes and artificial fountains with pebbles, seashells, and cement, used since the Renaissance.
+During the late 17th and early 18th centuries, the term came to describe a decorative motif of interlaced seashells and acanthus leaves that emerged in the late Louis XIV style.
+In 1736, the designer and jeweller Jean Mondon published Premier Livre de forme rocquaille et cartel (First Book of Rocaille and Cartel Form), a collection of designs for furniture and interiors.
+This publication was the first time rocaille appeared in print to describe the style.
+Artisans consequently integrated carved or moulded shell motifs with palm fronds or sinuous vines to embellish doorways, wall panelling, furnishings, and other architectural elements.

+The title page from Jean Mondon's 1736 publication of rocaille designs, engraved by Antoine Aveline.
+This series marked the first time the word rocaille appeared in print to describe an aesthetic style.

-The term rococo was first used in print in 1825 to describe decoration which was "out of style and old-fashioned."
-It was used in 1828 for decoration "which belonged to the style of the 18th century, overloaded with twisting ornaments."
-In 1829, the author Stendhal described rococo as "the rocaille style of the 18th century."
+The word rococo first appeared in print in 1825, used by critics as a pejorative term for decoration deemed "out of style and old-fashioned".
+By 1828, it described decorations "which belonged to the style of the 18th century, overloaded with twisting ornaments".
+In 1829, the author Stendhal defined rococo as "the rocaille style of the 18th century", signalling a shift toward a more objective historical description.